How To Become Certified as a Woman-Owned Small Business: 5 FAQs

 Woman-Owned Small Business Applying for Certification

 Women-owned businesses are on the rise.
 According to the Census Bureau’s Annual Business Survey (ABS), there were 6,861 more firms in 2018 than in 2017, up 0.6% to 1.1 million.
-Today, more than 11.6 million companies are owned by women, employing nearly 9 million people, according to the National Association of Women Business Owners.
+Today, there were over 14 million women-owned businesses in the U.S., which is 39.1% of all businesses, according to the Women's Business Enterprise National Council.
 If you are a woman business owner or a smaller firm managed by women and looking for resources or government contracts to help stimulate your company’s growth.
 You’re in luck.

 The federal government aims to award a minimum of 5% of all contracting dollars to businesses that are woman-owned each year, with certain contracts being set aside to firms that are economically disadvantaged.
 Women-Owned Small Business (WOSB) certification, created by the Small Business Administration (SBA), can give you access to more opportunities and increase your company’s visibility to help it grow.